 Between 2009 and 2012 Somnath was Post Doctoral Research Fellow at the University of Heidelberg in Germany.
 During this time, he authored another book (Ecology of Participation: A walk through the Media Environment), wrote several journal articles, organised a workshop in Germany and a conference in India, and co-directed the well-travelled documentary Don’t Cut My Head Off, which has been screened at conferences and festivals in India, Turkey, Italy, Germany and the UK.

-A regular commentator for Al Jazeera, the BBC and Monocle, Somnath also wrote a weekly column for Metro Now from 2007 to 2009 and continues to regale the readers of The Sunday Guardian with observations on travel, arts and politics in his weekly column Nomad Notes.
+A regular commentator for Al Jazeera, the BBC and Monocle, Somnath also wrote weekly columns for Metro Now and The Sunday Guardian.
+He occasionally contributes to Scroll.

-Somnath has just completed his first novel The Price You Pay, a kidnapping thriller which follows the adventures of a young crime journalist in turn-of-the-millenium Delhi.
+Somnath’s first novel The Price You Pay, published in 2013 follows the life of a young crime journalist in turn-of-the-millenium Delhi.